ni-vera/training-requirements/Linux for Bioinformatics/answers.md

 Q26: What was your solution?

-My solution was to use the --gzip modifier, which compresses the output.
+A: My solution was to use the --gzip modifier, which compresses the output.